 If you love avocados as I do, you’re likely to be in better health than people who don’t eat them.
-A new analysis of data from the National Health and Nutrition Examination Survey (NHANES), a Centers for Disease Control and Prevention program, found that people who eat avocados have better diet quality and nutrient intake, lower body weight, lower BMI (body mass index), lower intake of added sugars, higher levels of HDL and a lower risk of metabolic syndrome, than those who don’t eat them.
-The results of the analysis were published in the January 2013 issue of Nutrition Journal.
+A 2013 analysis of data from the National Health and Nutrition Examination Survey (NHANES) found that people who regularly eat these unique fruits have better diet quality and nutrient intake than others, lower body weight, lower BMI (body mass index), lower intake of added sugars, higher levels of HDL and a lower risk of metabolic syndrome.

 For those of you who aren’t familiar with avocados, here are some buying and preparation hints: